UrbsLab/STREAMLINE/docs/source/development.md

 ### Logistical extensions
 * Set up code to be run easily on cloud computing options such as AWS, Azure, or Google Cloud
-* Set up option to use STREAMLINE within Docker - In Progress/TODO
+* Set up option to use STREAMLINE within Docker

 ### Capabilities extensions
 * Support multiclass and quantitative endpoints